lab1092/blender-manual_ja/manual/sequencer/usage.rst

 Length
    Specify the number of frames to use for the strip.

-Use the :guilabel:`Convert to Premul` button if a strip has an Alpha (transparency) channel.
+Use the *Convert to Premul* button if a strip has an Alpha (transparency) channel.
-Use :guilabel:`FilterY` if the strip is from broadcast video and has even or odd interlacing fields.
-Enhance the color saturation through the :guilabel:`Mul` tiply field.
+Use *FilterY* if the strip is from broadcast video and has even or odd interlacing fields.
+Enhance the color saturation through the *Mul* tiply field.
-Play a strip backwards by enabling :guilabel:`Reverse Frames`.
+Play a strip backwards by enabling *Reverse Frames*.
-Tell Blender to display every nth frame by entering a :guilabel:`Strobe` value.
-Finally, when using MPEG video (VCD, DVD, XVid, DivX, ...), an image is built up over the course of a few frames; use the :guilabel:`Preseek` field to tell Blender to look backward and compose the image based on the n previous frames (e.g.
+Tell Blender to display every nth frame by entering a *Strobe* value.
+Finally, when using MPEG video (VCD, DVD, XVid, DivX, ...), an image is built up over the course of a few frames; use the *Preseek* field to tell Blender to look backward and compose the image based on the n previous frames (e.g.
 **15** for Mpeg2 DVD).